 Nate's Low Motivation Task List

-- Random Spreadsheet Sh*t - I'm low key obsessed with spreadsheets.
+Creating Tools for Myself and Followers - I'm low key obsessed with building little interactive tools, specifically spreadsheets.
 I love to create new things to do with them and I usually share my creations with my audience.
 I have a long list of spreadsheets and workbooks I want to make and I find that even when I'm unmotivated, I can work on them and enjoy the process.

 The odds are good that you might be reading this article because you're unmotivated right now.
 If so, consider using this time to actually make your rainy day task list.